timescale/docs/cloud/high-availability.md

 data loss.

-Timescale Cloud provides very low RTO and RPO for all instances (see: Rapid recovery below).
+Timescale Cloud provides very low RTO and RPO for all instances (see rapid recovery below).
 Timescale Cloud also offers features like replicas to satisfy high availability requirements to ensure near-zero downtime and data loss in the event of a failure.
 This section covers some strategies used to increase service availability on Timescale Cloud.

 ## Rapid recovery
-For all services, Timescale Cloud decouples the database’s compute and storage, allowing us to provide ways for databases to self-heal gracefully rather than crashing and recovering from backup in all failure scenarios.
+For all services, Timescale Cloud decouples the database's compute and storage, allowing Cloud to provide ways for databases to self-heal gracefully rather than crashing and recovering from backup in all failure scenarios.
 Historically, a failure in any part of the database would typically require a full restore from backup to recover, which could result in hours of downtime.
-On Timescale Cloud, we are able to replace only the failed part of the database, dramatically reducing potential downtime in the most common failure scenarios.
+Timescale Cloud is able to replace only the failed part of the database, dramatically reducing potential downtime in the most common failure scenarios.

 Compute failing is by far the most common cause of a database failure.
 It can be caused by unoptimized queries or increased load that maxes out the CPU usage, causing a failure.
-In compute failure scenarios, only the instance (i.e., compute and memory) needs replacing since the data on disk is unaffected.
-Once a compute failure is detected, Timescale Cloud immediately provisions a new database instance and mounts the database’s existing storage (disk) to the new instance.
+In compute failure scenarios, only the instance (compute and memory) needs replacing since the data on disk is unaffected.
+Once a compute failure is detected, Timescale Cloud immediately provisions a new database instance and mounts the database's existing storage (disk) to the new instance.
 Any available WAL then replays.
 This process is similar to recovering from a filesystem-level backup.
 The impact is that the database is unavailable while the storage mounts to the new server instance, and